TooBiased/growt/README.md

 ### ABOUT

 growt (GrowTable) is a header only library implementing a concurrent growing hash table.
 There are different variants depending on the use case.
 See explanation below.

 Using the supplied cmake build system you can compile an example file (example/example.cpp) and a multitude of different tests/benchmarks.
 These were also used to generate the plots displayed in our scientific publication => https://arxiv.org/abs/1601.04017 (slightly outdated).

 ### USAGE OF THIRD PARTY CODE

 This package can be used all on its own (see example.cpp and ...test.cpp).
 However third party codes are used for additional functionality/tests.

 ##### We use the following libraries:
 ###### for utility:
 - TBB - to implement a fixed memory pool allocator
 - xxHash - usable hash function
+- smhasher - murmur3 hash function

 ###### as third party hash tables (for benchmarks):
 - TBB - ```tbb::concurrent_hash_map and tbb::concurrent_unordered_map```